 Individual faculty members in the School may have Research Assistantships funded through research grants.
 A Research Assistantship is expected to entail half-time commitment to assisting in research projects.
 Some grants pay tuition costs.

-Other Scholarships from the University of Maine
+Other Funding Opportunities from the University of Maine

 Announcements of these competitions are made in January.
 The School must nominate candidates for these awards.
 More information can be found at the Graduate School’s Funding Resources page.